FussuChalice/spotify-flutter-clone/README.md

 ```

 Use the [replace_to_spotify_keys.sh](replace_to_spotify_keys.sh) script to replace <your client id> and <your client secret> with your [Spotify Developer Keys](https://developer.spotify.com/dashboard).
 You can obtain your Spotify Keys from [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).

-# Contribute
-We welcome contributions to enhance and improve the Spotify Flutter Clone project.
-If you'd like to contribute, please refer to our [Contribution Guidelines](CONTRIBUTE.md) for more details on how to get started.